What can you do when your customer's liquidator comes knocking?

 - what defences are available to you

-- documents will you need to have to fend off the claimwhat kind of information and
+- what kind of information and documents will you need to have to fend off the claim

 Having this knowledge could make the difference between having to pay back that hard earned money or keeping it.
 Add into the mix the provisions of the Personal Property Security Act 2009 and whether this adds to your possible defences to an Unfair Preference Claim.